valleybay/valleybay.github.io/_posts/2017-10-10-fuck-the-news.md

 First of all, most sites just reprint what every one else is printing.
 Why?
 Second, most news are financed by ads.
 This means that they make money when they get *clicks*.
 If you add those two together you'll find a huge *bias*!
 You aren't reading what you *should* be reading in the news.
 It's all populism!
-Ask yourself, why is problems with the iPhone X being printed more than *insert hard topic here*?
-It's because people won't click on it.
+Ask yourself, why aren't we putting the hard problems of our times on print?
+It's because you won't click on it.
 People don't like bad news. **People do not want the truth**.
 How often do you seek the truth?
+I mean
-I mean *really* seek the truth?
+*really* seek the truth?
 On a fundamental level you don't care.
 You just want the entertainment, and so that's what you'll get.
 You click on shit, so there's shit everywhere.
 Congratulations!
 I don't read the news.
 Fuck the news.